-The St. Louis River Restoration Imitative (SLRRI) and OHF partnership began in 2014 to achieve fish and wildlife habitat restoration in the St. Louis River Estuary (Estuary) that contributes to the delisting of the St. Louis River Area of Concern (AOC).
-The partnership has effectively and efficiently restored 551 acres of aquatic habitat.
-This proposal includes projects identified by the 2002 Lower St. Louis River Habitat Plan (Habitat Plan).
-If accomplished, these projects will move toward complete implementation of the vision described in the Habitat Plan, and will maintain investments already made in the Estuary.
+The St. Louis River Restoration Initiative (SLRRI) and OHF partnership began in 2014 to achieve fish and wildlife habitat restoration in the St. Louis River Estuary (Estuary) that contributes to the delisting of the St. Louis River Area of Concern (AOC).
+The partnership has effectively and efficiently restored wetland, stream and open water aquatic habitats.
+This proposal includes projects identified by the 2002 Lower St. Louis River Habitat Plan (Habitat Plan) and the 2013 St. Louis River Remedial Action Plan.
+When accomplished, these projects will move toward complete implementation of the vision described in the Habitat Plan and will maintain investments already made in the Estuary.
 Funding for this phase of the SLRRI will be leveraged with Great Lakes Restoration Initiative (GLRI) funding.
-In Phase 6 of the SLRRI, MNDNR will continue to apply its broad partnership to construct 138 acres of projects.
-The MNDNR will also continue its close implementation partnership with the Minnesota Land Trust (MLT) to speed completion of priority projects.
-Similar to 2017 and 2018, funds will be directly appropriated to MLT for Perch Lake, Interstate Island, or other projects as determined by MNDNR
+The MNDNR will continue to closely coordinate with SLRRI partners to integrate, prioritize, and develop fish and wildlife restoration projects throughout the estuary, building on lessons learned from completed projects.
+In addition, work on specific project sites within the SLRRI program area for previously identified priority sites will continue.
+In Phase 7 of the SLRRI, MNDNR will continue to apply its broad partnership to construct 100 acres of restored fish and wildlife habitat.